 Frequently Asked Questions

 There are multiple options to detect multi accounting which you can layer up, some include: cookies, local storage, geolocation and IP address information, device fingerprinting.
-Try a free demo with us today and see for yourself.

 Any industry that offers some form of sign up bonus is likely to be a target of multi accounting as well as websites that might ban / blacklist users due to cheating or illegal activities.